Patient data in research

-- Following the publication of the Caldicott review, we support and host an independent taskforce on the use of patient data.
-It will develop innovative approaches and tools to encourage more effective communication about how patient data is used.
+- Following the publication of the Caldicott review, we start developing an independent initiative on the use of patient data.
+Understanding Patient Data aims to encourage more effective communication about how patient data is used.

-- The National Data Guardian advises the health and care system to help ensure that people’s confidential information is secure and used properly.
+- The National Data Guardian advises the health and care system to help make sure that people’s confidential information is secure and used properly.

-- The Health and Social Care Information Centre (soon to be NHS Digital) is the national body responsible for the collection, analysis and use of patient data.
+- NHS Digital is the national body responsible for the collection, analysis and use of patient data.

 - The Clinical Practice Research Datalink is a government service providing primary care data for research.

 - The Medical Research Council has developed guidance and training materials for researchers and regulators working with health data.